elixir-lang/elixir-lang.github.com/_posts/2026-03-19-lazy-bdds-with-eager-literal-differences.markdown

 ### Literal on the left-hand side

-Now let's derive new formulas for difference when `B1` is a literal.
+Now let's derive new formulas for the difference when `B1` is a literal.
 This means we want to compute:

 ```